produceconsumerobot/MindWaveSpectrogram/README.txt

 ﻿*** MindWaveSpectrogram ***
-Reads data from the NeuroSky MindWave and plots the eeg power data in a 3D Spectrogram.
+Processing script that reads data from the NeuroSky MindWave and plots the eeg power data in a 3D Spectrogram.

 Written by Dr. Sean M. Montgomery http://produceconsumerobot.com/